Shasheen8/WatchTower_terragrunt/README.md

 **Work in progress** - Please get in touch

-This is the second iteration of an automated deployment for running nodes and supporting infrastructure on the ICON Blockchain.
+Second iteration of an automated deployment for running nodes and supporting infrastructure on the ICON Blockchain.

 ### To Use
 ---